 2. Beekeeping is a fascinating pastime and is a wonderful way to spend time with your family learning about nature.

 3. Of course, there's the honey.
 Bees also produce wax and more bees.
-Honey, Wax and Bees are all products of the hive.
+Honey Wax and Bees are all product of the hive.